 0,95 for any floodable compartments and spaces (except for engine room);

 0,85 for floodable engine room.

-For oil tankers, chemical tankers and gas carriers the requirements of Section 3, Part V "Subdivision" of the Rules for the Classification and Construction of Sea-Going Ships shall be met.
+For oil tankers, chemical tankers and gas carriers the requirements of Section 3, Part V "Subdivision" of the RS Rules/C shall be met.